runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/index.md

 hurricanes, or ocean currents.
 They are rare, and generally lie dormant for centuries at a time.

-### Gyldraed
+## Gyldraed

-Gyldraed are manifestations of a distinctive and enduring location such as an ancient forest grove, mountain peak, spring, lake, valley, crystal cavern, etc. They generally take a humanoid or animal form crafted from the material of their domain.
+Gyldraed, sometimes called Anima, are manifestations of a distinctive and enduring location such as an ancient forest grove, mountain peak, spring, lake, valley, crystal cavern, etc. When interacting with people, they will manifest an avatar, taking the shape of a humanoid or animal crafted from the material of their domain.
 The actual form of a Gyldraed technically includes their entire domain; as such it is impossible to separate or even distinguish between a Gyldraed from its